EFI131/assembler/README.md

 # assembler
-A mini assembler of an imaginary architecture - written in ansi c.
+A mini assembler - written in ansi c.
-The assembler parses andtranslates a subset of the assembly language to machine code.
+The assembler parses and translates a subset of the assembly language to a machine code.

-Data structures used:
+#Data structures used:
-  -Linked List
+  Linked List,
-  -Stack
+  Stack,
-  -Queue
+  Queue,
-  -Hash Table
+  Hash Table